Happy Easter, everyone!

 The Big Mercy Burger is a silly analogy with a serious message.
 As you work your way through all the meditations on the burger toppings*, your kids will get a fuller picture of the richness of God’s mercy and how they can better participate in it.

-You should also have a CD of people actually praying the Chaplet of Divine Mercy, and a helpful pamphlet explaining it.
+Follow the QR code on the back cover of your lesson to get to an audio of people actually praying the Chaplet of Divine Mercy, and you also a helpful pamphlet explaining it.
 Try it at least once this week: not only will your kids have their memory assignment nailed, but your family will be better prepared for Sunday’s beautiful celebration!